Thoth: History

-Thoth was a Moon god.
-The Moon not only provides light at night, allowing time to still be measured without the sun, but its phases and prominence gave it a significant importance in early astrology/astronomy.
+Thoth is a Moon god.
+The Moon not only provides light at night, allowing time to still be measured without the Sun, but its phases and prominence gave it a significant importance in early astrology/astronomy.
 The perceived cycles of the Moon also organized much of Egyptian society's rituals and events, both civil and religious.
 Consequently, Thoth gradually became seen as a god of wisdom, magic, and the measurement and regulation of events and of time.
-He was thus said to be the secretary and counselor of the sun god Ra, and with Ma'at (truth/order) stood next to Ra on the nightly voyage across the sky.
+He was thus said to be the secretary and counselor of the Sun god Ra, and with Ma'at (truth/order) stood next to Ra on the nightly voyage across the sky.

 Thoth became credited by the ancient Egyptians as the inventor of writing (hieroglyphs), and was also considered to have been the scribe of the underworld.
 For this reason, Thoth was universally worshipped by ancient Egyptian scribes.
 Many scribes had a painting or a picture of Thoth in their "office".
 Likewise, one of the symbols for scribes was that of the ibis.

 In art, Thoth was usually depicted with the head of an ibis, possibly because the Egyptians saw the curve of the ibis' beak as a symbol of the crescent moon.
 Sometimes, he was depicted as a baboon holding up a crescent moon.

 During the Late Period of ancient Egypt, a cult of Thoth gained prominence due to its main center, Khmun (Hermopolis Magna), also becoming the capital.
 Millions of dead ibis were mummified and buried in his honor.

 Thoth was inserted in many tales as the wise counselor and persuader, and his association with learning and measurement led him to be connected with Seshat, the earlier deification of wisdom, who was said to be his daughter, or variably his wife.
 Thoth's qualities also led to him being identified by the Greeks with their closest matching god Hermes, with whom Thoth was eventually combined as Hermes Trismegistus, leading to the Greeks' naming Thoth's cult center as Hermopolis, meaning city of Hermes.